chandan-solanki/FinSight-AI/README.md

 - Seed data: add a Prisma seed script if needed.
 - If you want AI receipts/insights or scheduled jobs like the reference project, add server actions and providers (Gemini, Inngest, Resend) and wire them to these models.

-### License
-This project is for learning/demo purposes.
-Credits to the original inspiration linked above.